armlesswunder/accFlutter/README.md

 NOTE: Donations will not guarantee you anything at all including releases, bug fixes, or new features.
 You donate out of pure goodwill to me as a way of saying "thank you for your free and public works."
 I will consider using sufficient funds acquired via donation only to host, develop, and distribute applications and mods.
 Email me with any concerns.

+## MacOS or Linux
+If anyone out there legitimatly wants this app on MacOS, email me and I'll consider doing a release.

+If you want Linux... well...
+I can see about doing it, but no promises, as I don't currently have a linux machine, nor do I have any desire to see this application come to that platform.

 # Donate
 https://www.gofundme.com/f/armlesswunders-dev-donations?utm_campaign=p_cp+share-sheet&utm_medium=copy_link_all&utm_source=customer